 Allison Yoder, Program Manager

 Board of Directors

-Kris Forzley, President
+Kris Forzley, Faithful Friends

 After beginning her career in Chicago’s inner city schools, Kris moved to Portland and started a family.
 Returning to work 11 years later, she became a children’s editor who received awards from both EDPRESS and Parents’ Choice.
 In 1993 she helped launch Friends of the Children, a unique model that hires paid professionals to mentor children.
 In 2003 she and her husband Mike started Family of Friends under Trillium Family Services and retired in 2015.
 She now serves as a consultant to a faith-based mentoring program.
 Kris enjoys spending time with family, especially her two grandsons, and friends and sings in two choirs.

 My introduction to Family of Friends began 9 years ago as a mentor and friend to Cashshay.
 Cashshay and I were together for about 6-7 years and remain in contact via Facebook.
 I have lived and worked in the Gresham area for over 35 years and have become very involved in the Gresham community thru various organizations.
 I’ve been a full time realtor for the last 24 years.
 Most of my time is spent working, gardening, and spending time with my husband Paul, my 2 daughters, my 5 grandchildren, and my kitty Wally